anuragambuja/anuragambuja/README.md

 Hi !
 I'm Anurag Ambuja.
 A Data Engineer at @dunnhumby, Gurgaon.
 Occasionally, I blog on [Medium](https://medium.com/@anuragambuja)

-### In the end, it's all about how many lives you impacted in positve way.
+### In the end, it's all about how many lives you touched.
 Stay Tuned.

 ---
 - 📫 Reach me on [Linkedin](https://www.linkedin.com/in/anuragambuja/)